Doyinsola/Data-Modeling-with-Apache-Cassandra/README.md

 ### Project Overview

 This project applies learnings from data modeling with Apache Cassandra coursework to complete an ETL pipeline using Python.

+Create queries to ask the following three questions of the data
+ 1. Give me the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4
+ 2. Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182
+ 3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'

  To complete the project:
  * Model the data by creating tables in Apache Cassandra to run queries.
- * Part of the ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file to model and insert data into Apache Cassandra table has been included
+ * Complete the ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file to model and insert data into Apache Cassandra table.
  * Project template that takes care of all the imports and provides a structure for ETL pipeline needed to process the data has been provided.